slonigiraf/whitepaper/slonigiraf/ENG.md

 Therefore, to incentivize students to engage in expert work, **the reimbursement amount in Ethiopia should be approximately 0.05688 USD**.

-During 4-year testing of the Slonigiraf educational model in different schools, we have identified experimentally that a tutor needs, on average, 11 minutes to teach a tutee one skill.
+During 4-year testing of the Slonig educational model in different schools, we have identified experimentally that a tutor needs, on average, 11 minutes to teach a tutee one skill.
 Since a minute of the tutor's work costs 0.003 USD in Ethiopia, the tutor's work per skill costs 0.033 USD:

 $0.003*11 = 0.033$